awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 If the installation was successful, the following message is returned:

 ```
-Session-Manager-Plugin is installed successfully.
-Use AWSCLI to start a session.
+The Session Manager plugin is installed successfully.
+Use the AWS CLI to start a session.
 ```

 You can also test the installation by running the following command in the AWS CLI: